FAIRChemistry/chromatopy/specifications/chromatography.md

     - Description: Description of the HPLC method
 - molecules
     - Type: Molecule
-    - Description: Molecule which can be assigned to a peak.
+    - Description: Molecule that can be assigned to a peak.
 - measurements
     - Type: Measurement
     - Description: Measured signals